BunnyDAO/Habitat2/homepage.md

 A: Yes, you can pause, edit, or delete strategies anytime

 **Q: Are my private keys safe?**
-A: Yes, they're encrypted and stored locally on your device
+A: Yes, they're encrypted and stored locally on your device, and encrypted on our server.

 ## Support & Community